apache/trafficserver/doc/admin-guide/plugins/tcpinfo.en.rst

   :ts:cv:`proxy.config.output.logfile.rolling_enabled` setting in :file:`records.config`
   for the ``tcpinfo`` plugin.
 The setting may range from ``0`` to ``3``.
-  ``0`` disables logfile rolling.  ``1`` is the ``default`` and enables logfile rolling at specfic intervals set by ``--rolling-interval-sec`` discussed below.  ``2`` enables logfile rolling by logfile size, see ``--rolling-size-mb`` below.
-Finally a value of ``3`` enables logfile rolling at specfic intervals or size, whichever occurs first using the interval or size settings discussed below.
+  ``0`` disables logfile rolling.  ``1`` is the ``default`` and enables logfile rolling at specific intervals set by ``--rolling-interval-sec`` discussed below.  ``2`` enables logfile rolling by logfile size, see ``--rolling-size-mb`` below.
+Finally a value of ``3`` enables logfile rolling at specific intervals or size, whichever occurs first using the interval or size settings discussed below.

 --rolling-offset-hr=VALUE